jkeizer1/SongSequencer/README.md

 - Pitch (with optional added Transpose CV)
 - Gate
 - Transpose CV
-- Assignable Input CV (WIP) to be used for something like Velocity or Bend
+- Assignable Input CV  to be used for something like Velocity or Bend

 ## How It Works